 Although this might be confusing at first, they all refer to the same thing.

 So, what exactly is the definition of a property management agreement?

 To put it simply, the property management agreement is a legal agreement between a property manager and owner which outlines the terms and conditions in the relationship.
 You can think of it as your property manager’s employment agreement.
 It’s important to note that you’re required to sign one by law if you take on a property manager.

 Part of the property management contract will be standard with all agencies as defined by the state-level government.
-The other part will be written by your property manager and formalises areas like price and fees, conditions for termination, inspections, and so on.
+The other part will be written by your property manager and formalises areas like price and fees, conditions for termination, property inspection, and so on.